jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 and then compare them to a major or minor "reference mode".

 Ionian is the major scale,
-so it's the major mode reference, against which all other major modes can be compared.
+so it's the major reference mode.

 Aeolian is the natural minor scale.
 It's the reference against which all minor modes can be compared.

-Each of the other modes differs from its reference mode by only a single tone, which is responsible for the mode's unique sound and feel.
+Each of the other modes differs from Ionian or Aeolian by only a single tone, which is responsible for the mode's unique sound and feel.

 ### (1) Ionian - major